memory, lithium battery, individual

 This is functionally identical to the 32 bank system described for the Devil Fish here.

-This system cannot be used with the Quicksilver 606 mod, as discussed below: #qs-606.
+Neither the 32 Bank Memory system or the just-mentioned dynamic switching system can be used with the Quicksilver 606 mod, as discussed below: #qs-606.

 This memory system enables you to play beats from the same pattern number (1 to 16, A or B) in other memory banks while the pattern is running.
 This can be done by flicking the toggle-switches or pressing the pushbutton, and it can be done for one or more beats at a time, in the middle of patterns.

 The result is a style of improvisatory live performance which involves dropping in beats in an intuitive manner and potentially dramatic.

 There are 32 combinations of positions of the 5 toggle-switches.
 The pushbutton switch reverses the function of the lower toggleswitch.
 If the internal sequencer is playing a given pattern, such as 1A, then by moving the toggle-switches you can select pattern 1A in any of the 32 banks.
 Since the sequencer reads from memory for each beat it plays, on the beat immediately following the change of switch positions, the sequence will read the drum and accent information from the memory pattern 1A in the newly selected memory bank.
 So it will play these notes from the newly selected pattern a fraction of a second after the switches have been set to the new combination.
 Of course when you leave the switches in a given combination, the sequencer keeps playing its patterns from that bank.

 In principle, you can play from Track mode when changing banks, but this is likely to confuse the sequencer unless you very carefully organise the Tracks in all the banks you are selecting.